sefeoglu/bop-consus-importing-rdf/README.md

-# consus importing
+# piveau importing rdf
-Microservice for importing from source and feeding a viaduct pipe.
+Microservice for importing from source and feeding a piveau pipe.